Zarchi’s cult classic gets a definitive home-video release from Ronin Flix.

 Directed by Guy Ferland, it’s a nasty and sleek episode that plays off the striking tonal juxtaposition between calm and chaos.

-For a few moments at the beginning of “Playing with Monsters,” Sons of Anarchy doesn’t take itself too seriously.
+For a few moments at the beginning of the episode, Sons of Anarchy doesn’t take itself too seriously.

 Cagey strategies occasionally play a role in taking out enemies foreign and domestic, but SAMCRO prefers all-out blitzkrieg.